abdulium/home-credit-default-risk/README.md

 ABDULRAHMAN ALRUBAIYA, VENKATA ADITYA IMMANNI

 ## ACKNOWLEDGEMENT
-Our project on HOME CREDIT DEFAULT RISK has been a great learning experience.
+Our project on Home Credit Default Risk has been a great learning experience.
 We were exposed to a variance of subject matter, concerns and arguments that helped us collectively assemble and shape the project.

 We acknowledge Dr. Prakash Shrivastava under whose guidance we were able to complete the project and effectively present its valuable benefits.

 A greater share of inputs and knowledge from each one of us made this project report possible to its rightful accuracy.

 To all our colleagues who have helped us either directly or indirectly, we are grateful for their valuable inputs.